Do you have any questions about the uncontested divorce process? Read our Q&A’s below for quick answers.

 Download What You Should Know Before Filing For Divorce, our latest free e-book, in which we answer 56 of the most frequently asked questions about divorce in South Africa.

 Ready to start your uncontested divorce?

-Ilizna Esterhuyse (LLB), founder of iedivorce, is an admitted attorney of the High Court of South Africa, specializing in Divorce and Family Law matters, currently employed at Viljoen Y Attorneys.
+Nazli Williams (BCom LLB), attorney at iedivorce and Patton Williams Attorneys is an admitted attorney of the High Court of South Africa, specialising in Divorce and Family Law matters.
 Her fields of expertise and interest include Divorce Law, Family Law, Domestic Violence Law and International Divorce Law.
 Her vision is to demystify Family Law processes, helping good people in plain language and with great technology, to achieve remarkable results.